jtlemon/drill_controller/mega_shield/checklist.md

 - [ ] Add some filter capacitors to the power interface.
 - [ ] Double check all bypass capacitors for ideal resonance frequencies.
 - [ ] Re-update the JLCPCB numbers.
-- [ ] Add symbols/footprints for XT30 connectors.
+- [X] Add symbols/footprints for XT30 connectors.
 - [ ] Add symbols/footprints for JST-XH connectors.
 - [ ] Change the 5V power connector to the JST 2pos connector.
-- [ ] Change the 24V power conector to the XT30 connector.
+- [X] Change the 24V power connector to the XT30 connector.

 ## PCB design requirements